-When the Caliente racetrack in Tijuana abruptly closed after 77 years, dozens of greyhounds were left with an uncertain fate.
-In Alta’s Issue 32, writer Donna Wares followed the urgent efforts of rescue groups and volunteers who rushed to evacuate the dogs across the border.
-Sandy Hightower, president of GreySave, joins Alta Live to share her firsthand experience of rescuing these animals, along with GreySave adoption representative Victoria Coleman, whose long history with greyhounds has shaped her work.
+When the Caliente racetrack in Tijuana abruptly closed after 77 years, dozens of greyhounds were left to an uncertain fate.
+In Alta Journal’s Issue 32, writer Donna Wares follows the urgent efforts of rescue groups and volunteers who rushed to evacuate the dogs across the border.
+Sandy Hightower, president of the nonprofit GreySave, speaks with Alta Live to share her perspective on coordinating the rescue effort.
+She’s joined by GreySave adoption representative Victoria Coleman, whose long history with greyhounds has shaped her work.
 Join us for a moving conversation about the West Coast’s last racing dogs, the communities fighting for them, and the enduring bonds between people and their hounds.

 ABOUT THE GUESTS